richmondu/libpybraintree/README.md

 4. Run braintee_manager.bat
    -  This will open up a Google Chrome browser running index.html and run braintree_manager.py application

-5. Note: When a customer buys a plan for a device, <b>2 BrainTree subscriptions are created</b> both pointing to one of the 3 plans above:
+5. Note: When a customer buys a plan for a device, <b>1 transaction and 1 subscription are created</b>
-   -  <b>1 for the prorated current month</b> , charged immediately, one cycle only, same plan but with discount based on the remaining days of the month
+   -  <b>1 transaction for the prorated current month</b> , charged immediately, same plan but prorated based on the remaining days of the month
-   -  <b>1 for succeeding recurring months</b>, charged every 1st day of the month, infinite cycle
+   -  <b>1 subscription for succeeding recurring months</b>, charged every 1st day of the month, infinite cycle